-The following comprise the Scriptural beliefs of this church and its members.
+The following comprise the Scriptural beliefs of Crossroads Baptist church and its members:

 1. We believe that the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God, having been conceived by the Holy Spirit and born of the virgin Mary, in order that He might reveal God and redeem sinful men.
 (Isa.
 7:14; 9:6; Luke 1:35; John 1:1-2, 14; 2 Cor.
 5:19-21; Gal.
 4:4-5; Phil.
 2:5-8)